Megvii-BaseDetection/YOLOX/docs/control_training_image_size.md

-ntrol Your Training Image Size
+# Control Your Training Image Size

-This toturial explains how to control your image size when training on your own data.
+This tutorial explains how to control your image size when training on your own data.

 ## 1. Introduction